How to fix an iPhone that’s not connecting to Wi-Fi

 To turn on automatic updates in iOS, go to Settings > General > Software Updates.
 Then tap Automatic Updates to adjust your settings.

-Encrypt your Wi-Fi and supercharge your iPhone with Avast One
+Protect your Wi-Fi network with Avast